smucsclub/hacksmu/index.md

   [
     "Code of Conduct",
-    "The focus of HackSMU is for everyone to have a great time, so please remember that Mr. Rogers wants each of us to strive to accept others exactly the way they are, right here and now."
+    "We want everyone to have a great time, so please remember that Mr. Rogers wants each of us to strive to accept others exactly the way they are, right here and now."
   ],
   [
     "I have more questions",